 Take a look at some of our findings below:

 According to our calculations, Lyndhurst takes first place by a slim margin.
 The city saw five violent crimes and no property crimes in 2013.
-The town is in Cuyahoga County, northeastern Ohio.
+The town is in Cuyahoga County in northeastern Ohio.
 The median Lyndhurst resident earns about $10,000 more than the median Ohio resident.

 - Population: 13,769

-The town takes second place with an adjusted crime score of 71.45, 92% more favorable than the average state in Ohio.
+This town takes second place with an adjusted crime score of 71.45, 92% more favorable than the average city in Ohio.
 Businessweek deemed Madeira one of the "Best Places to Raise Kids – For Less" in 2007.
-Violent crime is negligible and there is remarkably little property crime in proportion to its population.
+Violent crime is negligible, and there is remarkably little property crime in proportion to the city's population.
 Madeira is located in southwestern Ohio.

 - Population: 8,837